awsdocs/amazon-mwaa-user-guide/doc_source/vpc-create.md

    ```
 **Note**
 It takes about 30 minutes to create the Amazon VPC infrastructure\.

+1. You'll need to create a mechanism to access these VPC endpoints from your computer\.
+To learn more, see [Managing access to VPC endpoints on Amazon MWAA](vpc-vpe-access.md)\.

 ## What's next?<a name="create-vpc-next-up"></a>
 + Learn how to create an Amazon MWAA environment in [Create an Amazon MWAA environment](create-environment.md)\.